Artsdatabanken/assessments-frontend/Assessments.Frontend.Web/README.md

 	- Add the filter's checkbox id to the list "handleFirstTimeIds" if you want it to open by default.

 - In the file Infrastructure/AlienSpecies/QueryHelpers.cs, apply the filter to the query results list.

+### Adding a section with tabs

+#### All lists

+- Redlist species 2021 already has three special tab sections, but adding new ones will be done in the same generic way as the rest.

+- You can find thorough information on how to add a new tabbable section in the assessment pages in the top of the file `wwwroot/js/assessmentTabs.js`.

 Remember to rebuild the solution before testing.